 Where to Stay in Ubud

-There are plenty of accommodation options in Ubud from backpacker guest houses to retreat-style stays and high-end properties that you don’t even need to leave if you don’t feel the need.
+There are plenty of options for where to stay in Ubud from backpacker guesthouses to retreat-style stays and high-end properties that you don’t even need to leave if you don’t feel the need.

-- Kupu Kupu Barong is a luxury resort nestled in the tropical jungle landscape overlooking the Ayung River Valley just outside of Ubud.
+A luxury resort nestled in the tropical jungle landscape overlooking the Ayung River Valley just outside of Ubud.

-- Mix a retreat-style stay with beautiful luxury elements at COMO Uma Ubud.
+Mix a retreat-style stay with beautiful luxury elements at COMO Uma Ubud.